 Miky de Miguel holds a licenciatura en grado in Biology from the Universidad Autónoma de Madrid.
 She has been in her position since 1995.
 She assists students in different aspects like identifying housing options, health care, legal paperwork, etc..

 She is married and has two children (Iñaki and Blanca).
-Her husband, is a physician and is often a valuable asset to program students, receiving them in his practice and adding that extra attention that is so welcoming to students in a foreign environment.
+Her husband, is a physician and is often a valuable asset to program students, offering a second opinion where cases demand it, and adding that extra attention that is so welcoming to students in a foreign environment.

 The Resident Director as well as other professors (depending on the university) assist students when choosing classes at registration.
 The Deans on home campus have the final word on their class choice and the credits these classes will bear.